szwacz/nw-boilerplate/README.md

 #### 2. Application package.json
 Placed in **app** directory.
 This is real manifest of your application, as specified by [NW wiki](https://github.com/nwjs/nw.js/wiki/Manifest-format).
 Declare your app dependencies there.

-There is one extra field in this file: `prettyName`.
-Unlike the `name` field, which have to be file-path-freindly (no spaces and strange characters), `prettyName` could have any characters you like, and it's used as the app name displayed to the user.
+There is one extra field in this file: `productName`.
+Unlike the `name` field, which have to be file-path-freindly (no spaces and strange characters), `productName` could have any characters you like, and it's used as the app name displayed to the user.

 ### Project's folders